zzeneg/PseudoMakeMeKeyCapProfiles/README.md

 ## What the fork

 * scripts to generate CS, DES, and Liminal Chimera keycaps
-* sprued stls for MJF/SLS printing
+* sprued stls packs for MJF/SLS printing
+* adding 1.25 to 2.25u Choc CS regular and convex caps

 ## How to
 * make sure OpenSCAD is up to date.